Bluebells and more spring wildflowers in Carley State Park, Minnesota

 Rue anemone adds a bit of pink and lavender to the color scheme.

-Depending on when you visit, you may find either a lot of white trout lilies or a lot false rue anemone, but their bloom time does overlap a bit.
+Depending on when you visit, you may find either countless white trout lilies or a lot of false rue anemone, but their bloom time does overlap a bit.

 Other wildflowers you may see in Carley State Park through the spring include bloodroot (Sanguinaria canadensis), Canadian wild ginger (Asarum canadense), little-leaf buttercup (Ranunculus abortivus), violas, mayapple (Podophyllum peltatum), and trillium.
 And more.

 While peak bloom times vary every year, generally you can expect a good number of flowers from mid-April through the end of May.
-Of course, as the season changes, the mix of wildflowers changes too.
+In 2026, bluebell blossoms were just starting to open, with false rue anemone dominating the show in the third week of April.

 About Carley State Park